 Tag Archives: Gateway objects

 When I am physically in the museum space, whether observing or surveying visitors, people always talk to me and ask me questions.
 I have no doubt from my observations that people like to see museum staff on the floor.
 It doesn’t matter whether the museum arms people with maps, touch pads, audio tours or text panels – visitors like to talk to real people.
 They have questions, they want directions and most of all they want to give you feedback about the things that they are seeing and doing in the museum.
-They want to tell you what they like, they want to tell you what you are doing well, what should be on display and they want to tell you about other museums doing similar things better than you are.
+They want to tell you what they do and don’t like, they want to tell you what you are doing well, what should be on display, and they want to tell you about other museums doing similar things better than you are.

-I have seen many front of house staff appear exasperated that visitors can’t find their way around an art gallery or museum – even with a map.
+I have seen many “front of house” staff appear exasperated that visitors can’t find their way around an art gallery or museum – even with a map.
 The fact is that maps are prepared by people who are familiar with the workings of a particular space and so a map already makes sense to them.
 In reality, people move through museums and art galleries intuitively and so it’s better to build on that natural movement or provide them with really clear directions via gateway text panels and objects or pathways within the space.

 mg_5_majolica

-I mentioned in a previous Blogpost (Musing on Text and Labels) that the British Museum uses “Gateway Objects” in museum galleries to catch the eye of the viewer and to give the visitor some understanding of the space and themes of the gallery without them having to read every single label in the exhibition.
-Through the clever use of design, someone entering the gallery will immediately be able to follow a trail of key objects through the gallery without needing a map or having to read everything to comprehend the purpose of the space.
 The same technique could be used for the whole museum and not just for a specific exhibition or permanent gallery.
-It isn’t as important for members or frequent visitors but for the unfamiliar visitor or one-off tourists, it could be the key for them to sample what’s on offer at the museum without having to struggle with maps or having to read every text panel which usually results in “museum fatigue”.
+It isn’t as important for members or frequent visitors but for the unfamiliar visitor or one-off tourists, it could be the key for them to sample what’s on offer at the museum without having to struggle with maps or having to read every text panel which often results in “museum fatigue”.

 Musing on Text and Labels